ucscslugworks/slugworks-automations/README.md

 This should light up the NeoPixels connected to the reader with a rainbow pattern.
 If this works, the NeoPixel library is set up correctly.
 (You may need to adjust the num_pixels and pixel_pin variables in the `neopixeltest.py` file to match the number of NeoPixels and the GPIO pin they are connected to.)

 ### Required JSON Files
+*All files listed below should be stored in a top-level `common` folder.*
 - ID.json
 ```json
 {